 Displaying Own Photos (🔗)

-user_id, the most recent photos for that user are shown:
+type parameter, and the most recent photos for that user are shown:

 You could also be explicit and specify that you want to fetch recent photos only, using the